digitallywise/estate-agent-1/README.md

 - As I did not put a phone number for SEO reason I would have included a call button if I had more time

 **Social media profiles**
--Links to social media profiles
+- Links to social media profiles

 **Location map**
 - Add a location map